pouretrebelle/chareads.com/content/books/2019/02/02-abortion/index.md

 rating7: 1

 readDates: [[2019-01-29, 2019-02-02]]
 dateRated: 2019-02-02
 dateReviewed: 2019-02-02

-tags: [type-fiction, form-paperback]
+tags: [type-fiction, form-paperback, loc-california, loc-mexico, sub-americana]
 ---

 I don't like it when a man writes a story from a man's perspective about a woman's body, especially when it includes many passages like "The author was a girl about twelve years old, just entering into puberty.
 She had lemon-sized breasts against a green sweater.
 She was awakening to adolescence in a delightful way".

 Pervy and patriarchal, not to mention extremely mundane.